smarthomeNG/plugins/enocean/README.md

 Use different ID-offsets for different groups of actors.
 After complete the teach-in procedure, leave the interactive console by `STRG+C` and add the applied id_offset to the respective EnOcean send item (enocean_tx_id_offset = ID_Offset).

+For b):

+The result of ths method is the same than in the above described one, but it is an mor comfortable way.
+For using this method you should be able to use the SHNG backend.

+These steps show you how to teach-in an encocean actor with this method

+1. Create the logic file
+   - copy the file <enocean_learn.py> from the plugin folder to the logics folder
+   - OR create a new logic in the backend and copy the complete code from <enocean_learn.py> inside this new logic
+2. modify the logic via backend and be sure that the right learn method is uncommented in the logic
+3. save and load the logic in the backend
+4. set you enocean actuator into learn mode
+5. trigger the learn logic ones --> learning should be sucessfully finished
+6. unload the logic in the backend finish...

 ### UTE teach-in